-Machu Picchu, the Inca refuge of the mountains, hidden until 1911, effortlessly enchants.
-While hikers choose the hard way up, others opt for the train.
-Let’s see what you should know for your Machu Picchu trip, part of your great escape to Peru:
+A great escape to Peru includes, definitely, a Machu Picchu trip.
+The Inca refuge of the mountains, hidden until 1911, effortlessly enchants.
+Some hikers choose the hard way up and others opt for the train… So, let’s see what you should know for your journey:

 Machu Picchu is located in a sub-tropical zone and is protected by the snow peaks Salkantay, to the south, and Veronica, to the north.
 Its rugged geography allows two seasons through the year: